 Change Submission Deadline – the date by which the Change must be submitted.

-Change Proposal (CP) – a proposal to amend a Category 1 or 2 BSC Configurable Item(s), that contains a single detailed solution and associated redline text where affecting Category 1 BSC Configurable Items.
+Change Proposal (CP) – a proposal to amend a Category 1 or 2 BSC Configurable Item(s) (not required as part of a Modification), that contains a single detailed solution and associated redline text where affecting Category 1 BSC Configurable Items.
 A CP can be raised by BSCCo, a BSC Agent, a Party, Citizens Advice, Citizens Advice Scotland, the BSC Panel or one of its Committees or such other bodies representative of interested third parties as may be designated by the Authority from time to time.

-Change Proposal Circular (CPC) – communication sent by BSCCo to BCAs and PACAs when communicating BSCCo change information.
+Change Proposal Circular (CPC) – communication sent by BSCCo to the Change Distribution List when communicating BSCCo change information.

 Change Register – a document which contains up-to-date information for each Modification Proposal, Change Proposal and Issue, including the name and organisation of the proposer, the date the Modification Proposal, Change Proposal or Issue was raised, the title and brief description of the CP, and the current status of the CP.